DakshKalley/ece385-street-fighter/README.md

 --------

 This is the final project for my ECE 385 course at UIUC.
-The project consists of circuitry on a DE2-115 board and softwares running on NIOS-II soft processor.
+The project consists of circuitry on a MAX10-DE10 Lite FPGA and softwares running on NIOS-II soft processor.

 A more detailed pdf writeup is included in this repository.